 Repurchase agreements are agreements under which the Fund purchases securities from a bank or a securities dealer that agrees to repurchase the securities from the Fund at a higher price on a designated future date.
 If the seller under a repurchase agreement becomes insolvent, the Fund's right to dispose of the securities may be restricted, or the value of the securities may decline before the Fund is able to dispose of them.
 In the event of the bankruptcy or insolvency of the seller, the Fund may encounter delay and incur costs, including a decline in the value of the securities, before being able to sell the securities.
 If the seller defaults, the value of the securities may decline before the Fund is able to dispose of them.
-If the Fund enters into a repurchase agreement that is subject to foreign law and the other party defaults, the Fund may not enjoy protections comparable to those provided to most repurchase agreements under U.S. bankruptcy law, and may suffer delays and losses in disposing of the collateral.
+In the event of the securities may decline before the Fund is able to sell the securities.
+If the seller defaults, the value of the securities may decline before the Fund is able to dispose of them.
+If the seller defaults, the value of the securities agreement that is subject to foreign law and the other party defaults, the Fund may not enjoy protections comparable to those provided to most repurchase agreements under U.S. bankruptcy law, and may suffer delays and losses in disposing of the collateral.
 The Fund has adopted procedures designed to minimize the risks of loss from repurchase agreements.